robinsonsarah01/folio/README.md

 *    4/1: MongoDB code for storing folios functional.
 COMPLETE
 *    4/5: Login page should be functional for multiple users concurrently accessing folio.
 COMPLETE
 *    4/7: Users should be able to view and edit folio at a basic level.
-WORKING ON IT
+COMPLETE
-*    4/12: A few ready-made templates created (pushed back from 4/5).
+*    4/12: <strike>A few ready-made templates created (pushed back from 4/5)</strike>.
 Editing folios allows for addition of projects and uploading of resumes.
-UNFINISHED (those-who-shall-remain-unamed have contracted senioritis, unfortunately)
+HALF-DONE
 *    4/21: Integration with other sites worked out.
 UNFINISHED
 *    4/24: Visual designs added to site and folios; more ready-made templates created.
 UNFINISHED
 *    4/28: Project deployed; testing.
 Peter and Daryl are out of the picture for the next 4 days so Sarah and Elizabeth will deal with debugging.
 UNFINISHED